fbpx

 The Best Suction Pool Cleaner for an Inground Pool: Kreepy Krauly

-It connects directly to your pool filter system and includes 32 ft. of hose.
+It connects directly to your pool filter system.
 It's powerful, balanced, and doesn't have any hammering noises (common in other suction-side pool cleaners) for quiet operation.

 The Kreepy Krauly is a well-known and highly respected automatic vacuum in the pool industry.
 Its unique cleaning function was invented by a South African hydraulics engineer named Ferdinand Chauvier.
 The first version of the cleaner was launched in 1976 and was an immediate success.